clojuredocs/guides/articles/language/core_overview.md

 (def symbol doc-string? init?)
 ```

-`def` takes a symbol and an optional init value.
+`def` takes a symbol, an optional documentation string, and an optional initializing value.

-If an init value is supplied, the root binding of the var is assigned to that value.
-Redefining a var with an init value will re-assign the root binding.
+If an init-value is supplied, the root binding of the var is assigned to that value.
+(A root binding is a value that is shared across all threads.)
+Redefining a var with an init-value will re-assign the root binding.

-A root binding is a value that is shared across all threads.

 The `let` form is the preferred method of creating local bindings.
-It is strongly suggested to prefer it where possible, and never use `def` within another form.
+It should be prefered wherever possible, and the use of `def` within another form should be avoided.

 ``` clojure